paulwexler/opinions/on_coding/README.md

 Now I have 45 years of experience and I've read Georg Polya's "How to Solve It".

+Experience counts.
+It always helps if you've solved a similar problem in the past.
+But I think more importantly, experience gives you the confidence to defer the actual coding until you understand the problem.
+So it doesn't take experience to do this, just confidence.

+There is a difference between "prototype" coding and "production" coding.
+When you prototype the goal is knowledge, not a usable program.
+None of the prototype code will survive into the production version.
+You prototype to learn how to use a resource, to convince yourself you know the code necessary to utilize the resource to solve the problem at hand.

+New programmers, lacking the confidence that comes from experience, focus on coding up a usable program as fast as possible.
+The resulting program will embody some useful piece of functionality and all is well until it is actually used, or used in a different context, and then the real world sets in and the input is different or the output needs improvement or who knows what.

+Then what happens, as the code gets patched to handle changes, is its complexity grows.
+Then the code has complexity because of the choices made in its implementation, and not because of the complexity inherent in the problem it is trying to solve.
+It just gets harder and harder to debug, maintain, and alter.

+To get the program to embody some piece of functionality is the easy part.
+What takes finesse is to package that functionality so the program is resilient to change.
+A program is resilient when small changes to the requirements require small changes to the implementation.

+Consider the prototyping experiments as "bottom-up" research, and write the program "top-down".
+Start with `main`.

 _Understand the problem._

 0. Typically, you are presented with a "User story".\